StackOverflowIsBetterThanAnyAI/bad-accessibility-website/README.md

 **I would like you to answer the following questions:**

-  1. What worked well?
+  1. What works well?
-  2. What did not work well?
+  2. What does not work well?
   3. How would you improve the accessibility?

 Here are some suggestions